aeby/localkhan/README.rst

 localkhan
 ---------

-localkhan is a tool to download and distribute
+Download and distribute Khan Academy content to any devices.
-Khan content for offline usage.
+You can then use the Khan exercises and videos in a simple web-based client without a network connection.

 Install
 ```````